 Throughout the 1970s, the church continued to grow as new ministries started and the camp property was developed.
 A new property was purchased and a building permit was issued in 1979 for the building of a new church on Eby Steet, where we are located today.
 In the 1980s the church, in its new building, grew rapidly with Sunday School attendance reaching above two-hundred students.
 The young people's ministries also grew greatly and regular youth ministry began to develop.

 The 1990s brought about a new type of culture for the church to encounter and impact.
 Various new youth opportunities were available with conferences happening all across BC and a camp facility to run summer camps for the youth of Terrace and the surrounding cities.
-Community outreach had always been a focus for TPA, but new types of events allowed the church to have a greater reach in the community.
+Community outreach had always been a focus for TPA, but new types of events allowed the church to have a greater reach in the community, especially through dramatic productions.
 The Drive-Thru Nativity was a highlight of the 2000s for many people and Church in the Park during our local annual Riverboat Days festival was another staple for the churches of Terrace.

 In 2010, TPA celebrated its 75th Anniverary and stepped into a new decade.
 The 2010s were wrought with much change for the church with many shifting ministries and people.
 This was also the time that several of the young people who had grown through 1990s and 2000s youth programs began to step into places of leadership in the church.
 This decade was one of strengthening for the church family and was filled with opportunities to serve and give back to the church that had poured so much into the community for the past 75 years.